stla/ratioOfQsprays/README.md

 ## [1] "(3*x^2)/(x+1)"
 ```

-Complex numbers and allowed; the imaginary unit is denoted by `I`.
+Complex numbers are allowed; the imaginary unit is denoted by `I`.
 See
 the [**Yacas** documentation](https://yacas.readthedocs.io/en/latest/)
 for more information.